core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The server sends to each of such clients an informative response message, encoded as a unicast response with response code 5.03 (Service Unavailable).
 As per {{RFC7641}}, such a response does not include an Observe Option.
 The response MUST be Confirmable and MUST NOT encode link-local addresses.

-The Content-Format of the informative response is set to application/informative-response+cbor, defined in {{content-format}}.
+The Content-Format of the informative response is set to application/informative-response+cbor, which is registered in {{content-format}}.
 The payload of the informative response is a CBOR map including the following parameters, whose CBOR abbreviations are defined in {{informative-response-params}}.

 * 'tp_info', with value a CBOR array.
 This includes the transport-specific information required to correctly receive multicast notifications bound to the phantom observation request.
 Typically, this comprises the Token value associated with the group observation, as well as the source and destination addressing information of the related multicast notifications.
 The CBOR array is formatted as defined in {{sssec-transport-specific-encoding}}.
 This parameter MUST be included.